agents-flex/agents-flex/readme.md

-# Agents-Flex is an elegant LLM Application Framework like LangChain with Java.
+# Agents-Flex is a LLM Application Framework like LangChain base on Java.

 ---